The Rehabilitation Act of 1973 and its subsequent amendments along with the Americans

 functional limitations that were described in the documentation

-Documentation of a disability is made by a practitioner qualified to make the diagnosis and should include:
+Documentation of a disability is made by a practitioner qualified to make the diagnosis

 - Diagnosis a statement of the medical, physical, cognitive, or mental health impairment